bitrise-io/devcenter/_articles/en/webhooks/adding-webhooks.md

 ---
-changelog: "New tutorial video about webhooks: learn how to register a webhook for your Bitrise builds either automatically or manually."
+changelog: 'New tutorial video about webhooks: learn how to register a webhook for your Bitrise builds either automatically or manually.'
 last_modified_at: 2020-04-04
 title: Adding webhooks
 redirect_from: